patriciarealini/expo/tasking.md

 > Having trouble with styling.
 I didn't want to complicate things further and thought i could simply set classes on my jsx html tags.
 I think I'm going to look into wiring up Radium so i can do inline styles. iteration is 🆒.

+- [x] Install Radium

+> Getting `unexpected token` error for the use of a decorator with Radium.
+Apparently Babel 6 took out ES7 decorators.
+Considering [transform-decorators-legacy](https://www.npmjs.com/package/babel-plugin-transform-decorators-legacy).

+- [x] Install babel-plugin-transform-decorators-legacy so i can use decorators with Radium.
 - [ ] Work on the `Tickets` module.
   - [ ] Provide tickets with a UI that lists the information.
   - [ ] Provide tickets with a UI that allows for a ticket to be marked as completed.